spryker/docker-sdk/docs/02-development-usage/05-debugging.md

 ```bash
 docker/sdk {run|start|up} -x
 ```

-## Configuring Xdebug in PhpStorm - required configuration
+## Configuring Xdebug in PhpStorm

-This section describes the required configuration for Xdebug in PHPStorm.
+This section describes the required configuration for Xdebug in PhpStorm.

 ### Configuring Xdebug

 To configure Xdebug in PhpStorm:
 1. Go to **Preferences** > **Languages & Frameworks** > **PHP** > **Debug**.

 2. In the *Xdebug* section:

-      1. Depending on your requirements, change the **Debug port** value.
-It is set to "9000" by default.
+      1. Depending on your requirements, enter a **Debug port**.
-      2. If not selected, select the **Can accept external connections** checkbox.
+      2. Select the **Can accept external connections** checkbox.
-      3. If selected, clear the **Force break at first line when no path mapping specified** and **Force break at first line when a script is outside the project** checkboxes.
+      3. Clear the **Force break at first line when no path mapping specified** and **Force break at first line when a script is outside the project** checkboxes.

 ![xdebug-xdebug-configuration](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Installation/Spryker+in+Docker/Debugging+Setup+in+Docker/xdebug-xdebug-configuration.png){height="" width=""}